seburoh/crabnicholson/README.md

+# ARCHIVED PROJECT

+This is a previously completed academic project which is not currently supported.

 # CRAB NICHOLSON'S EXTREME SLEEPOVER

 This is a text adventure game where you get to roam around CRAB NICHOLSON'S house and prep for a night of movie watching with the big crab himself!
 Run, jump, and climb your way into his house so you can have an EXTREME SLEEPOVER to call your own!